-I am currently in the process of building my lab group and anticipate several positions.
+I am currently in the process of building my lab group and anticipate several graduate student positions.
 Individuals interested in joining my lab group would ideally have interests focused on understanding the structure of biological communities through combined ecological and evolutionary studies in aquatic systems.
 Feel free to contact me via email: email@example.com

 Postdoctoral positions: I currently have no funding to support additional post-docs in our lab.
 Please do check back regularly.
 I would of course be quite happy to discuss the possibility of working collaboratively to obtain funding for post-doctoral projects through external grant support either through US or overseas programs.
 To facilitate this, send along a cover letter, CV, and research statement to me via email.